powersj/pciids/CONTRIBUTING.md

 Fixes #1
 ```

-The first line is the subject and should be no longer than 70 characters, the
+The first line is the subject and should not be longer than 70 characters, the
 second line is always blank, and other lines should be wrapped at 80
 characters.